 Students must attend tutorials to submit your work and receive feedback.
 The exercises are designed to improve object-oriented programming and testing skills, and knowledge of Eiffel, prior to the commencement of the major assignment work.
 The Personal Software Process (PSP) will be introduced as part of these exercises, and a Process Improvement Proposal (PIP) will be due with the final exercise, which is assessed in week 6.

 Weighting:

 Criteria for assessment:

-Each program will be assessed for correctness with respect to its functional specification, as well as for good programming style and object-oriented design.
-Each programming exercise is worth 2%.
-The PIP is also worth 2%.
+Each program will be assessed for correctness with respect to:

+- ♦ its functional specification, as well as

+- ♦ for good programming style and

+- ♦ object-oriented design.

 Due date: